mstojens/draft-jens-7050-secure-channel/draft-jens-7050-secure-channel.md

 Name-Validating Encrypted DNS Protocols:
-   Any standardized encrypted DNS protocol that allows a DNS client to use a DNS server's claimed hostname assignement to securely verify that the server is configured to use the specified encryption protocol.
+   Any standardized encrypted DNS protocol that allows a DNS client to use a DNS server's claimed hostname assignment to securely verify that the server is designated for use with the specified encryption protocol.
    Examples as of the time of this writing include DoT
    {{!RFC7858}}, DoH {{!RFC8484}}, and DoQ {{!RFC9250}}, which all use TLS, either directly, indirectly through HTTPS, or through QUIC's use of the TLS